Wildlife Journal Junior New Hampshire Public Television Knowledge Network

 Description

 Long-billed DowitcherThe long-billed dowitcher is 11-12 inches in length.
 It has a long, straight black bill; long, green legs; a white lower back and rump; and white eyebrows.
 In the summer, adults have reddish underparts, bars on their breasts and sides, and reddish edges on the feathers on their uppersides.
 Winter dowitchers are gray.
-Males and females look alike, but the female is slightly larger and has a longer bill.
+Males and females look alike, but females are slightly larger and have a longer bill.

 Range

-Long-billed DowitcherThe long-billed dowitcher breeds in western Alaska and northwestern Canada.
-It winters along the Atlantic and Pacific coasts from Washington and Virginia south to Guatemala.
+mapThe long-billed dowitcher breeds in western Alaska and northwestern Canada.
+It winters along the Atlantic and Pacific coasts from Washington and Virginia south to Mexico.

 Habitat